ecorey/AI-Foundations-Bootcamp/Week1/NeuralNetworks.md

 **Weights:** These are parameters within the neural network that are adjusted during the training process.
 They determine the importance of each input in the final decision.

 **Activation Functions:** These are functions applied to the weighted sum of inputs to introduce non-linear properties to the network.
-A common one is the sigmoid function.
+A common one often used in examples is the sigmoid function.

 1 -
 _Sigmoid Function:_ It's an activation function that maps any value to a value between 0 and 1.
 It's useful for binary classification (like red or blue).
 The sigmoid function is defined as: